base-org/web/apps/base-docs/docs/tools/block-explorers.md

 - View, verify, and interact with smart contract source code.
 - View detailed transaction information

-Testnet explorers for [Base Sepolia](https://base-sepolia.blockscout.com/) and [Base Goerli](https://base-goerli.blockscout.com/) are also available.
+A testnet explorer for [Base Sepolia](https://base-sepolia.blockscout.com/) is also available.

 ---